Brown tree snake: Capturing and poisoning methods

 Given the environmental impact of the brown tree snake, studies have attempted to provide a capturing methodology to alleviate the detrimental effects of the tree snake.
 The use of mice as bait has shown considerable reduction effects when combined with acetaminophen, to which the snake is particularly sensitive, in a mark-recapture experiment leading to potential widespread application in Guam.
-When utilizing a precisely defined treated plot with results corrected for immigration and emigration, the additive effect of both acetaminophen and mice usage shows a 0% survival rate of the brown tree snake.
+When utilising a precisely defined treated plot with results corrected for immigration and emigration, the additive effect of both acetaminophen and mice usage shows a 0% survival rate of the brown tree snake.
 In the study, 80 mg of acetaminophen was inserted into mouse carcasses.
 In addition, one study showed that increasing inter-trap spacing would not only increase efficiency, but also not compromise efficacy as 20-, 30-, and 40-metre long perimeter trap lines were compared and no difference was found.
 Another study echoed the aforementioned notion of increasing inter-trap spacing.

+In a large-scale field trial initiated in 2013, scientists deployed these toxic mouse baits via aerial drop across two separate 55-hectare forest acres on Guam.
+A third site of equal size was left untreated to serve as a control.
+Throughout the 16-month experiment, the National Wildlife Research Center (NWRC) tracked both snake and rodent populations to evaluate how effective the baiting strategy was and whether it caused any unintended environmental impacts.

+An additional aerial baiting trial was employed in May and June of 2019.
+Researchers selected 30 brown tree snakes to be used for the study, surgically implanting motion-sensitive transmitters in each snake before releasing them back to area they were captured.
+In the following weeks the researches aerially applied nearly 20,000 bait cartridges within the designated study plot.
+The study resulted in 11 out of the 30 tagged snakes dying during the toxin treatment period with no snakes dying during the non-treatment period, leading researches to conclude that there is strong data driven evidence for an additive size-based treatment effect on mortality.
+Smaller snakes experienced a larger effect to the treatment but the probability of mortality during the treatment period was higher for snakes of all sizes during the treatment period.

+Further fieldwork highlighted similar limitations.
+When a new population of brown tree snakes was discovered in 2020 on Cocos Island, researchers explored various control methods including cage trapping and the use of acetaminophen-laced carrion baits placed both the ground and suspended in trees.
+Despite more than 2,400 bait nights and 10,000 trap nights - monitored with time-lapse cameras - no baits were consumed, and only a single snake was trapped.
+These findings suggested that traditional baiting and trapping methods were ineffective in that environment.
+Scientists attributed the failure not to snake scarcity, but to the abundance of preferred natural prey like large geckos and birds.
+As a result, researchers plan to continue manual removal efforts and to explore whether live bird lures might prove more effective in future attempts.